MESA

 Electrons are provided by a photo-gun and are pre-accelerated to 5 MeV with a beam time structure of 1.3 GHz (quasi continuous wave beam).
 The heart of the accelerator, however, are the two cryomodules each with two superconducting cavities.
 With each pass the electrons gain up to 25 MeV more energy.
 Actually, the accelerator has two different operating modes.

-There is also a little beamdump that can be used for MAGIX in external beam mode (attractive in the early stage of the accelerator, or when thick targets are used), but the real beauty of that accelerator is that it can be operated in energy-recovering mode, where after passing the MAGIX target the beam is guided back to the cavities, now with a phase shift of 180 degrees.
-As a result, the electrons are not accelerated, but they are decelerated... so they return energy to the accelerating structures!
+There is also a small-scale beamdump that can be used for MAGIX in external beam mode ‒ particularly advantageous during the accelerator's early stage or when deploying thick targets.
+However, the real beauty of that accelerator lies in its ability to be operated in energy-recovering mode.
+In this mode, the beam is directed back to the cavities with a 180-degree phase shift after traversing the MAGIX target.
+Consequently, instead of being accelerated, the electrons undergo deceleration, leading to the restoration of energy to the accelerating structures!
 Again, up to 25 MeV for each pass.
-The beam makes up to two turns until it reaches 5 MeV and is then disposed in a tiny beam dump, which is far away from our experiment (excellent for a minimal background situation at the experimental side).
-Overall, this energy recovery mode provides a very energy efficient acceleration, and in return enormous beam currents of 1000 uA or more (up to 10000 uA at a later stage...!) can be achieved.
-For this to work, the beam must not be disturbed too much by the interaction with the target, and therefore, we need a low-density target.
-Just like the gas jet target we have developed for this very purpose, which provides a very compact interaction zone between beam electrons and our target nuclei.
+The beam makes up to two turns until it reaches 5 MeV and is then disposed in a tiny beam dump situated a considerable distance away from our experimental site ‒ excellent for a minimal background situation.
+Overall, this energy recovery mode provides a very energy efficient acceleration, and in return enormous beam currents of 1000 uA or more (up to 10000 uA in the later stages...!) can be achieved.
+To achieve this, it is crucial that the beam is not excessively disrupted by the target during interaction, which necessitates the use of a low-density target.
+Just like the gas jet target we have developed for this very purpose, which provides a very compact interaction zone between the electron beam and the target nuclei.